 If your income has been affected by the coronavirus crisis (for example you have been laid off or made redundant, or your self-employed accounts for the year ending 31 March 2020 will show a significant reduction), you should still ensure that you apply in time.

-There is currently no exemption from the Financial Requirement in Home Office policy or the Immigration Rules.
+There is no exemption from the Financial Requirement in Home Office policy or the Immigration Rules.
 Reporting to the Home Affairs Committee on 29 April 2020, Home Office official Shona Dunn could only say that the Home Office would “work… flexibly” with people in this situation.

+However, the Immigration Rules themselves have not been changed.
 There is a risk that you could be refused or put on the 10-year route if you cannot meet the Financial Requirement.
 You should present arguments and evidence with your application that show how your income has been affected by the crisis, and ask for discretion to be exercised to allow you to remain in the 5-year route if this applies to you.

 See also: Right to Work